 A 2006 study examining 90 cases of healthcare serial killers from twenty different countries between 1970 and 2006, found that 86% of those who became serial killers within healthcare were nurses, both male and female.

-- Thrill Seekers – these are individuals who achieve a thrill from the act of killing, a thrill which they want to repeat over and over again.
+- Thrill Seekers – these are individuals who achieve a thrill from the act of killing, a thrill that they want to repeat over and over again.

 - Power Oriented – in this group, they kill to achieve a feeling of power and control.
 Dr. Harold Shipman is an example of a medical serial killer who falls within this category.